Anusha0808/garden/content/about/Academic Profile.md

 - Logic ( Classical Logic, [[What do intuitionists think?|Intuitionistic Logic]], [[Modal Logic]] )
 - Games on Graphs ( Parity Games, Bidding Games, EF Games )
 - [[Proofs and Types]]
-- Want to read up Finite Model Theory
+- Want to read up Finite Model Theory, Epistemic Logic, and more on how Logic connects with Philosophy and Linguistics

+## SCIENTIFIC ENGAGEMENT
+- **Teaching Assistant**

+  Theory Of Computation, Aug - Nov 2025
+- **Modal Logic Reading Group**

+  Organize weekly one hour reading group on Modal logic, Oct 2025 - present
 ## COURSES TAKEN
 <table>
   <thead>